Home >> News

 What You Need to Know about Compostable Packaging

-Research indicates that the global green packaging market will be $258 billion in 2019.
-It is expected to grow at a CAGR of 6.0% between 2020 and 2027.
+According to the latest research data, the size of the global green packaging market has reached nearly US$330 billion in 2023, and the market's compound annual growth rate (CAGR) is expected to remain at approximately 6.5% from 2024 to 2031.
 While the term compostable is widely used, it can be challenging to define exactly what it is and how to apply it.
 Here's what you need to know about PLA packaging films and such packaging materials.

 What You Need to Know about Compostable Packaging